On quasiconformal harmonic maps between surfaces: Introduction

-In contrast to Euclidean metric, in the case of hyperbolic metric, if $f:S^1\mapsto S^1$ is $C^1$ diffeomorphism, or more general if $f:S^{n-1}\mapsto S^{m-1}$ is a mapping with a non-vanishing energy, then its hyperbolic harmonic extension is $C^1$ up to the boundary (\cite{lit}) and (\cite{lit1}).
-On the other hand Wan (\cite{wan}) showed that q.c. hyperbolic harmonic mapping between smooth domains need be also hyperbolic quasi-isometries (but in general they are not Euclidean quasi-isometries, neither its boundary values need not be absolutely continuous).
-In connection with that Schoen conjectured that, every quasi-symmetric selfmapping of the unit circle, provides a hyperbolic-harmonic q.c. self-mapping extension of the unit disk.

-We are interested on those $\rho$-harmonic, whose metric is approximately analytic.
-This means that where $M$ is a constant.
-Under this condition, if for example the domain of $\rho$ is the unit disk, there hold the double inequality Such metrics are called approximately analytic \cite{EH}.
+We will consider harmonic mappings between compact Riemann surfaces with boundaries, with respect to a metric $\rho$, where the metric $\rho$ satisfies the following inequality where $M$ is a constant (with respect to local parameters).
+Under this condition, if for example the domain of $\rho$ is the unit disk, then there hold the double inequality Such metrics are called approximately analytic \cite{EH}.
 The spherical metric is approximately analytic, but the hyperbolic metric is not.
-Let us mention the following important fact. \eqref{el} is equivalent to the following equation, which can be directly extend to the dimensions bigger than 2:
+Let us mention the following important fact.
+Equation \eqref{el} is equivalent to the following system of equations, which can be directly extended to the dimensions bigger than 2:

 where $\Gamma^i {}_{k\ell}$ are Christoffel Symbols of the metric $\rho$ (or of a metric tensor $(g_{jk}\ )$):

 and the matrix $(g^{jk}\ )$ is an inverse of the metric tensor $(g_{jk}\ )$.